angular-ui/bootstrap/src/dialog/README.md

 Sets the default global options for your application.
 Options can be overridden when opening dialogs.
 Available options are:

-*   `backdrop`: a boolean value indicating whether a backdrop should be used or not.
+*   `backdrop`: a boolean value indicating whether a backdrop should be used or not, defaults to true
 *   `dialogClass`: the css class for the modal div, defaults to 'modal'
 *   `backdropClass`: the css class for the backdrop, defaults to 'modal-backdrop'
-*   `transitionClass`: the css class that applies transitions to the nodal and backdrop, defaults to 'fade'
+*   `transitionClass`: the css class that applies transitions to the modal and backdrop, defaults to 'fade'
-*   `triggerClass`: the css class that triggers the transitions. default to 'in'
+*   `triggerClass`: the css class that triggers the transitions, defaults to 'in'
 *   `dialogOpenClass`: the css class that is added to body when dialog is opened, defaults to 'modal-open'
 *   `resolve`: members that will be resolved and passed to the controller as locals
 *   `controller`: the controller to associate with the included partial view
 *   `backdropFade`: a boolean value indicating whether the backdrop should fade in and out using a CSS transition, defaults to false
-*   `dialogFade`: a boolean value indicating whether the nodal should fade in and out using a CSS transition, defaults to false
+*   `dialogFade`: a boolean value indicating whether the modal should fade in and out using a CSS transition, defaults to false
 *   `keyboard`: indicates whether the dialog should be closable by hitting the ESC key, defaults to true
 *   `backdropClick`: indicates whether the dialog should be closable by clicking the backdrop area, defaults to true